RedHope/angular-styleguide/a1/README.md

 ## Purpose
 *Opinionated Angular style guide for teams by [@john_papa](//twitter.com/john_papa)*

+_Customized for Uptake.
+Join #dev-frontend on slack for more info or suggestions_

 If you are looking for an opinionated style guide for syntax, conventions, and structuring Angular applications, then step right in.
 These styles are based on my development experience with [Angular](//angularjs.org), presentations, [Pluralsight training courses](http://app.pluralsight.com/author/john-papa) and working in teams.

 The purpose of this style guide is to provide guidance on building Angular applications by showing the conventions I use and, more importantly, why I choose them.